TMSResolute10/Data-Analysis-Project/README.md

 * [Results](#results)

 ## Introduction
-The project aims to analyse a dataset using exploratory factor analysis.
+The project aims to analyze a dataset using exploratory factor analysis.
 This method is designed with the aim of identifying underlying relationships between measured variables.

 ## Technologies
 Project is created with: